Fauré Le Page: Jean Le Page (1746–1834)

-Jean Le Page time (1779–1822) saw further expansion of the firearms manufacturing business Le Page.
+Jean Le Page's time (1779–1822) saw further expansion of the firearms manufacturing business Le Page.
 Aside from the House of Orleans, the company also included King Louis XVI, Napoleon Bonaparte, and King Louis XVIII as its clients.
 He was also born in Normandy like his uncle.
 He came to Paris with the initial goal of becoming a chemist.
 He ended up starting his training at Pierre Le Page in 1764.
 His training lasted four years.
-By 1779, he succeeded his uncle who gave him his letter of mastery in 1780.
+By 1779, he succeeded his uncle, who gave him his letter of mastery in 1780.

-Jean Le Page led the family business and proceeded on enhancing the prestige of the brand.
-The factory, famous for its pistols, its guns, its luxury white arms, and its page swords during the First French Empire was already the chief to the weapons produced by Nicolas-Noël Boutet in Versailles.
-The brand made many technical innovations and these is demonstrated in the numerous warrants and patents it obtained such as the warrant for a mise à feu platinum using over-oxygenated powder in 1810, a warrant of the invention for a water-resistant gun in 1817, and a warrant for silex platinum "pouvant être mise à feu à volonté à Poudre fulminant" in 1821.
-These advances were clearly about the substance because, in 1809, Le Page introduced "une Platine à percussion to society to encourage the National Industry in front of which he gave a highly successful demonstration by shooting three hundred times without missing once".
+Jean Le Page led the family business during the First French Empire, furthering the brand's reputation through innovation and craftsmanship.
+The factory became renowned for its production of pistols, firearms, luxury melee weapons, and the iconic Le Page swords, rivaling the celebrated arms manufactured by Nicolas-Noël Boutet in Versailles.
+The brand made technical innovations during this time and obtained numerous warrants and patents, such as the warrant for a "mise à feu platinum" using over-oxygenated powder in 1810, a warrant for the invention of a water-resistant gun in 1817, and a warrant for silex platinum "pouvant être mise à feu à volonté à Poudre fulminant" in 1821.
+In 1809, Le Page introduced "une Platine à percussion to the market thus encouraging the National Industry in front of which, he gave a highly successful demonstration by shooting three hundred times without missing once".

-As a purveyor of arms to kings he brought in an extremely prestigious clientele and this includes Armand Augustin Louis de Caulaincourt, Duke of Vincence, baron Gaspard Gourgaud, the Marshall Emmanuel de Grouchy, General Charles de Flahaut, the Marchioness Catherine-Dominique de Pérignon, the Marshall André Masséna, Duke of Rivoli, Baron Daru, General Carlo Andrea Pozzo di Borgo, and the perfumier Jean-François Houbigant, among others.
+As a supplier of arms to kings, his clientele grew to include names such as Armand Augustin Louis de Caulaincourt, Duke of Vincence, Baron Gaspard Gourgaud, Marshall Emmanuel de Grouchy, General Charles de Flahaut, Marchioness Catherine-Dominique de Pérignon, Marshall André Masséna, Duke of Rivoli, Baron Daru, General Carlo Andrea Pozzo di Borgo, and perfumer Jean-Francois Houbigant.